vassiliphilippov/erct-papers/_papers/08-iterbeke-2020-computer-assisted-financial-education-rct.md

   r:
     met: false
     explanation: >-
-      No independent replication of the exact same intervention is reported.
+      No independent replication of the exact same intervention is reported by an external team.
     quote: >-
-      “Despite the large amount of research on computer-based learning environments ... the present paper contributes to the literature by examining...
-We do not see mention of a separate replication.” (pp. 1–2)
+      "The present paper contributes to the literature by examining the combined and isolated effects of two commonly-used components, i.e., adaptive instruction and feedback, in a computer-assisted program." (p.
+1)
     analysis: >-
-      Quotes:
-      1) “We conducted a randomized control trial ...
-The results showed that the program, on average, enhanced financial knowledge ...
-No mention is made of any separate replication by an independent research team.” (throughout the paper)
-      2) “The present paper studied the effects of adaptive instruction and elaborated feedback...
-We do not see references to an external or repeated trial under separate authorship.” (paper does cite other financial education studies but not as replications of this same intervention)

-      Analysis:
-      (1) To meet the R (Reproduced) requirement, a separate or independent team would have to replicate the same intervention in a different sample or context.
-The authors do not indicate that an external entity repeated the same program.
+      (1) To satisfy R (Reproduced), a separate research team would need to replicate this study’s intervention in a different sample or context.
+The paper does not describe any such replication.
-      (2) While the paper references earlier or related research on financial education, they do not describe a distinct replication trial of this exact approach.
+      (2) While the authors situate their work in the broader literature on computer-assisted learning, they do not mention any independent attempt to repeat their experiment.
-      (3) Thus, the study has not been reproduced by an independent team, and R is not met.
+      (3) Therefore, no evidence of an independent reproduction exists, and criterion R is not met.
   i:
     met: false
     explanation: >-